Bachelor of Business Information Systems: Australia

 In Australia, it is a 3-years program.

 Germany

+Hanover University of Applied Sciences and Arts offers a highly recognized Bachelor of Science in the field of Business Information Systems, ranking in Germanys Top 10.
 Furtwangen University of Applied Sciences in Germany offers International Business Information Systems a leading bachelor study program in Germany educating students in three fields of competence: Applied Computer Science, Digital Business Management and Data Science & Artificial Intelligence.

+Pakistan

+The Bachelor of Business Information Systems (BBIS) degree is offered by several institutions in Pakistan, including the Institute of Business Administration (IBA) and the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology (SZABIST), both located in Karachi.
+And in Lahore, the Lahore University of Management Sciences (LUMS), the Lahore School of Economics (LSE), the University of the Punjab, and the University of Management and Technology (UMT).
+In the capital city of Islamabad, students can pursue a BBIS degree at the NUST Business School (NBS), the COMSATS Institute of Information Technology, the Pakistan Institute of Engineering and Applied Sciences (PIEAS), and Quaid-i-Azam University.
+Other notable institutions offering the program include Sukkur IBA University in Sukkur, the Institute of Management Sciences (IMS) in Peshawar, the Karachi School for Business and Leadership (KSBL) in Karachi, the University of Karachi, and the University of Engineering and Technology (UET) in Lahore.

 India

 In India, it is known as Bachelor of Science (Business Information System) which is offered by Hindustan Institute of Technology and Management and FTMS Global Academy India Private Limited.

 Nepal

 BBIS program is offered by Kathmandu University under the Department of Management Informatics and Communication, School of Management and Little Angels College of Management (LACM).
 LACM is affiliated to Kathmandu University.

-It is a 4 years - 141 credit hours comprehensive bachelor degree program, designed by blending the domain knowledge of the information systems and information technology with that of business and management.
+It is a 4-year bachelor degree program.
+The course is divided into 8 semester and 18 credit hours in each semester with 6 subject from first to seventh semester and 15 credit hours with five subjects in 8 semesters.

 Singapore

 Murdoch University offers Bachelor of Science in Business Information Systems in Singapore.